Arnav047/Building-Advanced-RAG-AGents-and-tools--With-Multiple-Data-Source-Using-Langchain/README.md

-So here if the answer to query is not present in pdf, then through various tools we will retrieve info from wiki and arxiv
+So here if the answer to query is not present in pdf, then through various TOOLS we will retrieve info from wiki and arxiv